rgurve/COVID-X-Ray-Diagnosis/README.md

 __Description__
 ----------
-1. Detected Pneumonia from Chest X-Ray images using Custom Deep Convololutional Neural Network and by retraining pretrained model “Densenet169” with 6432 images of X-ray (800+ MB).
+1. Detected Covid-19 from Chest X-Ray images using Custom Deep Convololutional Neural Network and by retraining pretrained model “Densenet169” with 6432 images of X-ray (800+ MB).
 2. For retraining removed output layers, freezed first few layers and fine-tuned model for three new label classes (Covid-19,Pneumonia and Normal).
 3. With Custom Deep Convololutional Neural Network attained testing accuracy 97.95 and loss 0.0579 .